Preston-Landers/QuietPlaces/Readme.md

   transitions and may need to do a manual check.
 * Handle more than 20 Places API results by requesting the next page
   * http://stackoverflow.com/a/9627664/858289
+* Ringer switch on home screen can get out of sync with actual ringer status.

 ## Data Model ##